 Sub-goal: Introducing how biology may result in non-normally distributed data

 Introduction: Before you start analyzing your data, one thing you want to consider is the biology of what you’re looking at and the how the phenomenon you’re interested in is expressed by organisms.
-Most of the statistical methods we’re familiar with make assumptions about how data are distributed (or, really, how errors are distributed), specifically they assume that our data are normally distributed (i.e. having a Gaussian error structure).
+Most of the statistical methods we’re familiar with make assumptions about how data are distributed (or, really, how errors are distributed), specifically they assume that our data are normally distributed (i.e., having a Gaussian error structure).
 However, is this always an appropriate assumption?

 While the assumption of normality (in residuals) may work in many instances, it is also easy to think of biological traits that clearly don’t fit this framework.
 For example, the sex-ratio of your offspring will not be something that can be measured in such a way that the data would be normally distributed and thus can’t be analyzed with typical models.
 This is most apparent in species with temperature-dependent sex determination where the temperature an egg is incubated at determines whether it is female or male: